‘The Big Bang Theory’ Season 11 Cancellation Or Renewal Not Yet Confirmed By CBS

 If The Big Bang Theory Season 11 does not premiere this fall, it might be because of Mayim Bialik, who plays Amy, and the actress who plays Bernadette, Melissa Rauch, according to reports.
 They were introduced as guest stars in Season 3 and were upped to series regulars in Season 4.
 The two actresses are currently negotiating their new contracts, and the fate of the series now depends on whether they can secure a hefty pay hike or not.

-Mayim Bialik and Melissa Rauch are demanding pay parity with the Big Bang Theory‘s original cast members, Jim Parsons, Kaley Cuoco, Johnny Galecki, Simon Helberg and Kunal Nayyar, Variety reports.
+Mayim Bialik and Melissa Rauch are demanding pay parity with the Big Bang Theory‘s original cast members, Jim Parsons, Kaley Cuoco, Johnny Galecki, Simon Helberg and Kunal Nayyar, Variety reported.

 Jim Parsons, Kaley Cuoco and Johnny Galecki are currently earning a whopping $1 million per episode, while Simon Helberg and Kunal Nayyar’s salaries, too, have almost reached the seven-digit mark starting Season 10 of The Big Bang Theory.
 And, the five original cast members will continue to take home $1 million an episode if the series gets a two-season renewal, according to reports.